Skip to main contentSkip to footer content

 315-470-6459

-Biosketch: Dr. Dovciak is an Associate Professor of Forest Ecology and a National Science Foundation Mid-Career Advancement Awardee.
+Dr. Dovciak is a Professor, Curriculum Coordinator for the Environmental Biology Major, and a National Science Foundation Mid-Career Advancement Awardee.
 He received his PhD from the University of Minnesota and post-doctoral training from the University of Washington, both in forest ecology, and his first degree, in forest engineering, from Technical University in Zvolen, Slovakia.
 He has held visiting appointments at the Yale School of the Environment, Brookhaven National Laboratory, and the Swiss Federal Institute of Technology (ETH), and he studied as an exchange student at Bangor University, UK, and Central European University in Budapest, Hungary.
 His current research focuses on responses of forest ecosystems and plant communities to various global change drivers and on ecological applications in forest ecosystem management.
-Dr. Dovciak has served as a Council member and the Chair of the Vegetation Section of the Ecological Society of America (ESA) from 2021 to 2023, and currently serves as a Subject Matter Editor for Ecological Applications.
+Dr. Dovciak has served the Ecological Society of America (ESA) from 2021 to 2023 as a Council member and Vegetation Section's Chair, and he currently serves as a Subject Matter Editor for Ecological Applications

 Research Interests: Plant Ecology, Forest Ecosystems, Global Environmental Change, Biodiversity, Ecosystem Management and Restoration.